-Now that your account is funded and approved, you’re ready to buy Tesla shares.
-In the eToro’s dashboard, enter Tesla or TSLA in the search box at the top of the screen and click on the first result that pops up.
+Now that your account is funded and approved, you’re ready to purchase Tesla shares.
+Insert “Tesla” in the search bar of your chosen brokerage and click on enter.

-Tesla is indeed a dangerous share and might be overvalued at its current price of $330.21.
-The split has created a wave of demand for Tesla shares given the fact that investors receive a five shares to one ratio, however, at the time of writing, Tesla share is in a tricky spot.
-So far this year, Tesla shares have dropped from $183.48 on Feb 19 to $72.24 on March 18 but bounced back to reach the all-time high of $498.32 in August.
+Tesla is indeed a risky share and is considered overvalued by many investors at its current price of $990.
+The upcoming stock split has created a wave of demand for Tesla shares since it will make them more accessible to retail traders.
+However, at the time of writing, Tesla’s share is in a tricky spot.
+So far this year, Tesla shares have dropped from $1,150 on January 1st to $990 on April 11th.

 Tesla isn’t like other companies and is one of the most popular shares among retail investors.
-While Tesla shares may fluctuate over the course of a few days, it is much closer to a buy than a sell in the long term perspective.
+While investing in such a volatile stock, it is important to do your own research and decide on your investment decision.